ietf-wg-cellar/ebml-specification/specification.markdown

 Global Elements are EBML Elements which path have a EBMLVariableParent as their EBMLLastParent.
 Because it is the last Parent part of the path, a Global Element might also have non-EBMLVariableParent parts in its path.
 In this case the Global Element can only be found within this non-EBMLVariableParent path, ie it's not fully "global".

 The EBMLElementOccurrence of a Global Element is the number of occurrence the Element can be found in a Parent Element.
-But it can be found in many Parent Elements, allowing the same number of occurrences in each Parent where the Global Element is found.
+But the Global Element can be found in many Parent Elements, allowing the same number of occurrences in each Parent where this Element is found.

 ### CRC-32 Element